 - Skin irritation.

-- You may have headaches when you start taking this medicine.
+- You may have headaches when you start taking Minitran (nitroglycerin transdermal patch).
 Most of the time it gets better with time.
-Do not change how you use Minitran to avoid these headaches.
+Do not change how you use Minitran (nitroglycerin transdermal patch) to avoid these headaches.
 Talk with your doctor for ways to lessen this side effect.